The Filter Plant

 The reservoir filter plant remained in operation until the late 1920s, when the City of Kingsport built a new filter plant down near the Holston River.
 They continued to use reservoir water until 1944, but after 1930 filtering was done at the new plant.

-With the reservoir filter plant no longer running after 1930, the “filter plant operator” role was changed to “reservoir caretaker”.
+With the reservoir filter plant no longer running after 1930, the “filter plant operator” role had become obsolete, at least on the mountain.

-This photo was taken near the dam, looking downhill into Dolan Branch gorge.
-The filter plant sits on the west side of the gorge.
-You can see a walkway that spans the gorge, allowing the operators to walk across without climbing the rocky terrain.
+This photo was taken near the dam, looking down into Dolan Branch gorge.
+You can see an elevated pipe routing water from the east side of the gorge to the Plant located on the west side.
 The Plant appears to still be under construction in this photo.

 This view is from the gorge below the Filter Plant, looking up at the Plant and the Dam.